SergeyKanzhelev/BO/readme.md

                "requestData.name"
 "requestData.success"
 "requestData.responseCode"
-               NOT EXIST IN DC SCHEMA, ONLY ES: ìrequestData.performanceBucketî
+               NOT EXIST IN DC SCHEMA, ONLY ES: ‚ÄúrequestData.performanceBucket‚Äù

 Use as a dimension: Yes
 Cardinality: can be high
                Decrease cardinality:
 1. Support attribute-based MVC Web API routing
-2. Apply regex to remove ìidî and ìgiudî parts of URL
+2. Apply regex to remove ‚Äúid‚Äù and ‚Äúgiud‚Äù parts of URL
 3. Allow customers easily override

 "requestData.httpMethod"